alexglach/Testing_Rails_Sendgird/README.md

 assignment_photos
 =================

-[Viking Code School](www.vikingcodeschool.com) to practice sending emails on a Rails app by using the Sendgrid gem.
+[Viking Code School](www.vikingcodeschool.com) assignment to practice sending emails on a Rails app by using the Sendgrid gem.